-The Subsidiary Body for Scientific and Technological Advice (SBSTA) of the United Nations Framework Convention on Climate Change (UNFCCC) met for its 48th session in Bonn, Germany.
+The Subsidiary Body for Scientific and Technological Advice (SBSTA) of the United Nations Framework Convention on Climate Change (UNFCCC) met for its 48th session in Bonn, Germany, from 30 April to 10 May 2018.
 A dedicated Research Dialogue has been held during SBSTA for several years with much success, and serves to inform SBSTA of relevant research activities by the science community.
-This year's Research Dialogue centered on the following four themes:
+During this year's Research Dialogue, WCRP contributions were centered on the following two themes:

 - "Science for understanding - update on research and modelling on human settlements, oceans and land and their importance for the implementation of the Paris Agreement” as well as;

 - “Science for action - strengthening the link between the research community and action to meet the goals of the Paris Agreement”